 To focus on the first of the two keynotes (emboldened above and below for reference), such “emerging services and applications” that require real-time communication in 5G are now more important than ever.

-Again, such a need comes naturally with the modern demands for instantaneous smart devices, be they in the medical, immersive computing, automotive fields, and so on.
+Again, such a need comes naturally with the modern demands for instantaneous smart devices, such as those in the medical, immersive computing, automotive fields, and so on.
 Some of the countless examples include robot-assisted surgery, VR, and automotive location technologies, but we’ll put these to one side in favour of discussing the industrial internet of things (IIoT).

 The ultra-low latency features of 5G are set to revolutionise the industrial internet of things (and much more).
 Pictured, left to right: graphics of four smart devices, a robotic arm, and a factory conveyor belt—each under an electronic communication symbol.